KohPoll/zuki/src/template/README.md

 In the template string, the template tag begins with `{`, and ends with `}`.
 It has the format as follows:
 `{tagName tagArguments}`

-note: there is a (or more) white space between tagName and tagArguments.
+*there is a (or more) white space between tagName and tagArguments.*

 ### Comments
 `{# comments}`